Indigenous name chosen for largest sturgeon captured by Vanderhoof hatchery - Smithers Interior News

 Michelle Walsh submitted it in a Facebook naming contest launched last month, generating more than 200 comments.

-“I am so honored,” Walsh wrote on Facebook after NWSCC said her suggested name was chosen.
+“I am so honoured,” Walsh wrote on Facebook after learning her suggested name was chosen.

 “What a resilient lady she is in surviving all the dam-related and habitat-related issues.
 Thank you for all your efforts to assist in their recovery.”

-Ts’eketi was caught during NWSCC’s broodstock capture program.
-NWSCC said wild adult sturgeon in breeding condition are captured to use to seed their hatchery program for the upcoming year.
+Ts’eketi was caught during centre’s broodstock capture program, where wild adult sturgeon in breeding condition are captured to use to seed their hatchery program for the upcoming year.

 She has grown since her previous capture in 2011, when she weighed 284.4 pounds and had a total length of 243.6 cm or nearly 8 feet.